grueneschweiz/weblingservice/readme.md

 1. Start docker
 1. Clone this repo `git clone https://github.com/grueneschweiz/weblingservice.git`
 1. `cd` into the folder containing the repo
-1. Execute `docker-compose run app composer install` and have a ☕️ while it installs.
+1. Execute `docker compose run app composer install` and have a ☕️ while it installs.
-1. Execute `docker-compose up -d` to start up the stack.
+1. Execute `docker compose up -d` to start up the stack.
 The first time you run this command, it will take a minute or two.
 Subsequent calls will be much faster.
 1. Execute `docker exec wsapp cp .env.example .env` to get an instance of the environment variables
 1. Execute `docker exec wsapp php artisan key:generate` to generate the app secrets